fmarcosrocha/ngx-projbase/README.md

-#Construir para publicação:
+#Build to Production:

-- Ajustar a versão da lib a ser publicada no package.json em projects/projbase;
+- Adjust the lib's version to be published in package.json in `projects/projbase`;
-- Executar o comando: ng build --configuration production
+- Run the command: `ng build --configuration production`

 # AngularArq